Andrew Place pharmacy Bundoora

 0 comments

 On behalf of the staffs at Andrew Place Pharmacy, I would like to express my gratitude and a huge “THANK YOU” to all of my customers for your continuing support and votes.
-I am pleased to announce that you have made us the “WINNER” of the Banuyle BESTBIZ Awards 2017.
+I am pleased to announce that you have made us the “WINNER” of the Banyule BESTBIZ Awards 2017.
 I was honoured to receive the award from the Mayor Cr Tom Melican.

 November 3, 2015